 In early April a tweeter user had put up a post saying that his children have given away all their savings towards Prime Minister Care Fund.
 A number of children have joined hands with citizen’s groups and NGOs to reach out to the communities who had lost their livelihood due the lockdown.

 Covid19 pandemic and the subsequent lockdown has hit the lively spirit of children and young adults and they have been relegated to home.
 Many parents say that their children have become jittery and distressed.
 Lockdown has inspired some children and young adults to take to creative writing, whereas children from a slum in Oshiwara in suburban Mumbai have joined hands with an NGO wanting to reach out to the local communities for delivering food and other essential items.
-These children have also been providing technical support such as data pertaining to the number of households and their coordinates.

 We require a key ally to shift from the popularly accepted notion of ‘protecting women’ to fundamentally changing the world around us to make it safer for women: young men.
 Sachin Balkunde, is one such thoughtful 19-year-old who has been having difficult dialogues about gender-based violence and discrimination with himself and his peers for the last 5 years.